6ixfalls/rbxts-lyra/README.md

 **Avoid using Lyra in production games where data loss would be catastrophic until it has been tested more thoroughly.**

+## Fork Note

+This module is maintained relatively sporadically as I don't currently use `@rbxts/lyra` in my own games.
+Use at your own risk; Review the source as needed.
+This fork aims to maintain the least amount of additional code and as a result, no changes to the `.luau` files are done except when necessary to support roblox-ts as an architecture.
+TypeScript typings match the `.luau` types.

 ## Features

 - **Transactions** - A powerful tool to implement features like trading, while making bugs like item duplication impossible